 About Brittani Nicholl

-After being in and out of hospitals over the years I was eventually told the news at the age of sixteen that major surgery was inevitable.
-At first the surgery was a success, but after several complications and a near death experience I had no option but to undergo further surgery which required having an ileostomy bag.
+After numerous times in and out of hospital, Brittani was 16 when she was told the news that major surgery was inevitable.
+At first the surgery was a success, although several complications and a near death experience meant that Brittani had no option but to undergo further surgery, requiring a stoma/ileostomy bag.

 Keep Smiling 🙂